 Roughly 1.3 billion people lack access to modern energy services such as affordable and reliable heating, cooking, mechanical power, transportation, lighting, and telecommunications services.
 Energy access is essential for providing clean water and sanitation, increasing productivity, promoting economic development, improving health, reducing poverty, and protecting the environment.

-The D-Lab Off-Grid Energy Toolkit
+The D-Lab Off-Grid Energy Roadmap